 Your service provider will have documented revision criteria that will inform their decisions about how to adjust the program to ensure your child is learning at their best.

 IBI is a direct treatment.
 Research supports implementation by well-trained, well-supervised staff.
 Some providers hire their own staff, while others supervise/train staff that are hired by the family.
-Staff should be trained in both the theoretical principles of ABA and the practical teaching methods of IBI.
-This training should not be “one time” but ongoing professional development should occur.
+Staff should be trained in both the theoretical principles of applied behaviour analysis (ABA) and the practical teaching methods of IBI.
+This training should not be “one time” but; staff should acquire ongoing professional development.
 Staff training should also include mandatory reporting such as duty to report/CAS.

 Do you currently have an approved contract with Surrey Place?